kirezibana/pitches-week3/README.md

 * view the pitches they have created in their profile page.

 * comment on the different pitches and leave feedback.
+* submit a pitch in any category.

+* view the different categories.